Take a free test of the latest hearing aids with Earpros

 Rapid changes in atmospheric pressure can cause barotrauma or barotrauma-induced otitis leading to bleeding ears, ear pain, dizziness, and ringing in the ears.

-Bleeding from the ear after head injury
+Bleeding from the ear after head trauma

 Ear bleeding and high blood pressure